Getting Your Small Claims Court Case Started Involves Properly Prepared Documents Per the Required Forms and RulesPage last modified: October 05 2022

-How Do I Start a Case In Small Claims Court?
+What Starts a Case In Small Claims Court?

-Beginning a Small Claims Court Case Requires Issuing a Document Known As a Plaintiff's Claim and Then Serving the Document Upon the Other Side.
+A Small Claims Court Lawsuit Starts By Issuing a Plaintiff's Claim Document and Then Serving the Document Upon the Other Side.
 After Service Upon the Defendant, An Affidavit of Service Is Filed With the Court.

-To start a case in the Small Claims Court requires the issuing of a document known as a Plaintiff's Claim.
-The Plaintiff's Claim is a form, known as Form 7A, and is available online.
-The main form parts of the form are relatively easy involving simple fill in the blanks information.
+To get a lawsuit started in Small Claims Court, the preparing and issuing of the document known as a Plaintiff's Claim is required.
+The Plaintiff's Claim document is a specific form, numbered and referred to as Form 7A, and is accessible online.
+The primary parts of the form are relatively easy involving simple fill in the blanks information.
 The more challenging aspect of starting a lawsuit is knowing what parts of the story to say and what parts of the story to avoid saying, or at least to avoid in the beginning.
 There are many rules regarding the manner of what should be provided.
-The rules on starting a Small Claims Court lawsuit, referred to formally as 'commencing a proceeding', are found in Rule 7 of the Rules of the Small Claims Court.
+The rules on starting a Small Claims Court lawsuit, referred to formally as commencing a proceeding, are found in Rule 7 of the Rules of the Small Claims Court.

-- What if I lose the lawsuit?
+- What if I lose?

-- What if the Defendant includes a 'third party'?
+- What if the Defendant brings a third party claim?

-- What if I name someone wrong?
+- What if I get the name of someone wrong?

-- What if the case is more complicated than expected?
+- What if the case becomes more complicated than first expected?

 The above questions, and many more, deserve careful review before haphazardly starting a lawsuit.
-Diligent review of these questions and the potential pitfalls are highly important before getting started.
+Understanding and carefully reviewing the potential complications, considerations, and consequences, before starting a lawsuit is highly important.

 It is quite reasonable that litigants expect a high quality for the adjudication of court proceedings, especially within a democratic society wherein the...Learn More